wjordan/varnish-modules/README.rst

 Addition of further vmods is decided on a case-by-case basis.
 Code quality and maintenance requirements will be important in this decision.

-We encourage porting efforts to older Varnish Cache versions, if someone wants to do that. (and maintain it!)

 Contact